open-contracting/european-union-support/README.md

 Add rows to `ignore.csv` as needed:

 1. If a label key has no corresponding editable field in the PDF, it may not have a corresponding XPath value.
 If so, unless it appears in the footer or endnotes or is a section number (`section_1`, etc.), form name (`notice_pin`, etc.) or legal basis (`directive_201424`), fill in `index` with the index as above, `label-key` with the label key, and `numbers` with a pipe-separated list (`|`) of form numbers.
 Follow the order in the PDF templates.
-1. If the label key is immediately preceded by an index (like `II.1.1`), fill in the `index` column with the index.

 Fill in `enumerations.csv`: